Hark the Sound: Lyrics

 N.C.U. is an abbreviation for "North Carolina University," as Carolina was sometimes called in the late 19th century.
-Since at least the 1980s, it has been common to yell N-C-U! in the line shouting N-C-U. Also, after clear its radiance shine, students will stomp their feet in time with the drum roll—a practice dating back to at least the 1990s.
+Since at least the 1980s, it has been common to yell N-C-U! after the line shouting N-C-U. Also, after clear its radiance shine, students will stomp their feet in time with the drum roll—a practice dating back to at least the 1990s.

 In recent years, it has become common to shout priceless gem instead of singing it.
 This practice started among students and younger alumni in the early 2000s.

 In 2006, the lyrics of the second verse of Hark the Sound were officially changed.
 The first line was changed from "sons true hearted" to "sons and daughters."